raul23/interactive-organizer/README.rst

 `:information_source:` The old file path will be added into the new associated metadata file since the old metadata file is removed.

-The search terms will be used to fetch new metadata from online sources via calibre's ``fetch-ebook-metadata`` which will be used to rename the given ebook file.
+The search terms will be used to fetch new metadata from online sources via calibre's ``fetch-ebook-metadata``.
+These fetched metadata will be used to rename the given ebook file.
 The file will be saved within the same input folder.

 `:warning:` The script distinguishes search terms and the new filename by considering anything within single quotes as the new filename.